Drod917/sandbox/c/PL0_Compiler/readme.txt

 Where <filename> is your source code.

-There is an included test file, testInput, which should run synactically correct.
+There are several included tests found in /inputs/.